 We didn’t expect a large turnout, so we were overwhelmed that the room was full, and people stood wanting to hear what we had to say.
 My colleague spoke about his experiences of not being out at work and how stressful it can be to lie about your private life.
 The number of people wanting to stand up and speak out for the LGB&TI community was inspiring.
 We had not expected such a successful event.

 Following the event we ran Stonewall’s Allies training programme, and then, because we were so oversubscribed, we ran a second course.
 Our ally network is continually growing as more people hear what it means to be an ally and how you may already be one without knowing!

 So what do allies do?
 Well, as I mentioned, you may already be an ally!
 Being an ally does not require any training, although the course run by Stonewall is an excellent opportunity to explore your conscious and unconscious biases and make you think about how your behaviour and use of language can make others feel less included.

 Being a visible ally is key.
 You can do this by adding something to your signature block, or having posters, or simply wearing an ally badge.
 Using inclusive language such as ‘partner’ avoids the awkwardness of someone having to correct you that their other half is actually the same sex.
 Most of the time, people won’t be offended if you make a mistake using terminology you’re not familiar with but want to understand.
 Most of all, treat people with respect regardless of what makes them different from yourself.

-Ross Woodward recently won the Diversity and Inclusion Award for Championing LGB&TI Inclusion for his work setting up Straight Allies at the MOD.
+Ross Woodward won the 2017 Diversity and Inclusion Award for Championing LGB&TI Inclusion for his work setting up Straight Allies at the MOD.
 He is shortlisted for the 2017 Civil Service Awards (announced on Thursday 23 November).

 Find out more about work underway to improve inclusion in the new Civil Service Diversity and Inclusion Strategy.